Geography of Georgia (U.S. state): Political and human geography

 Georgia is made up of more than 500 cities in 159 counties within 14 congressional districts.
 The map to the right shows the county boundaries for all 159 counties in Georgia.

 149 of the 159 counties in the state are governed by a committee made of between three and eleven commissioners while the other 10 counties are overseen by a single commissioner.
 All commissioners are elected by the voters of their county for terms that range between two and six years with most counties having terms lasting four years.
 Serving members wield both executive and legislative power in their county.

 Most of the 536 cities in Georgia are governed by a mayor-council system.
 All municipalities in the state are considered cities.
 There are no lesser incorporations such as towns, villages, or boroughs.
 Most basic public services rendered outside of the cities are provided by the counties.

 Natural resources

 Agriculture and water

 Georgia has almost eight million acres (32,000 km2) of prime farmland while over 60% of the land is made up of pine forests.
 Due to the great number of forested areas in the state Georgia produces more lumber and pulpwood than any other state east of the Mississippi river; from these forests come 74.4 percent of the rosins and turpentines (naval stores) produced in the United States, and over half of the world's supply.
 Both the agricultural areas and the waters of Georgia have created a thriving environment for hunting, fishing and game.

 The state of Georgia has much in the way of agricultural resources.
-Among these resources are potato.

 Georgia has 70150 mi of streams and rivers, 425000 acre of lakes, and approximately 4500000 acre of freshwater wetlands.